Pregnancy discrimination: Relevant Court Cases Regarding Pregnancy Discrimination

 The second case, General Electric v.
 Gilbert (1976), 429 U.S. 125, concluded that companies may exclude pregnancy-related conditions from being covered in their disability plans.
 The issue before the Supreme Court was if excluding pregnancy-related coverage under the company's disability plan violated Title VII of the Civil Rights Act of 1964.
 There had been employees who applied for disability benefits when they took an absence due to pregnancy; but, their claims were denied.
 General Electric provided coverage to their employees for nonoccupational illness and injury, but pregnancy-related conditions were excluded.
-The Court relied on the president in Geduldig and reaffirmed that the condition of pregnancy is categorized as either a pregnant person versus nonpregnant person.
+The Court relied on the precedent in Geduldig and reaffirmed that the condition of pregnancy is categorized as either a pregnant person versus nonpregnant person.
 Therefore there is no sex based discrimination, and Title VII of the Civil Rights Act of 1964 was not violated.
 Employers may choose to exclude conditions from being covered on their disability plan.
 At this point, the court had fully shifted from the argument of protecting women.
 Instead, the court decides to completely disregard pregnancy and the effects that it can have on the ability to work, essentially deciding to no longer give protection to pregnant women.
 This remains the prevailing approach of the court today.

 Following these cases, in 1978, Congress passed The Pregnancy Discrimination Act of 1978.
 The Pregnancy Discrimination Act created a provision under Title VII of the Civil Rights Act of 1964 that states sex discrimination on the basis of pregnancy is prohibited.

 In 2009 the Supreme Court again addressed pregnancy discrimination with their ruling in AT&T Corp. v.
 Hulteen that held that maternity leave taken before the passage of the 1978 Pregnancy Discrimination Act cannot be considered in calculating employee pension benefits, therefore essentially implying that the Pregnancy Discrimination Act is not retroactive.

 In 2013 EEOC v Houston Funding 717 F.3d 425 (5th Cir.
 2013) case, the EEOC went to court with Houston Funding regarding unlawfully firing an employee for lactating at work after recently having given birth.
 The Court of Appeals declared this was unconstitutional and illegal discrimination on the basis of sex under both Title VII and the Pregnancy Discrimination Act.
 This decision ultimately became an important precedent that it is illegal to discharge an employee due to expressing milk or lactation.